 SpaceX remains the most attractive for investors.
 According to the results from the second quarter of this year, Elon Musk’s company attracted $346 million in private investment.
 Over the 18 years of its existence, the company has received more than $36 billion, a record amount.

 The company was founded in the United States in 2007 and is the most active investor in the global space economy.
-Its track record includes 53 investments, primarily in niches such as GPS, geospatial intelligence, and communications.
+Its track record includes 53 investments, primarily in GPS, geospatial intelligence, and communications niches.
 Since 2012, the company has been headed by a young American entrepreneur, Chad Anderson, who previously managed a $50 billion portfolio of real estate at JP Morgan Chase.

-The hallmark of Space Angels is its own online platform for accredited investors, which simplifies the exchange of information on investment opportunities.
+The hallmark of Space Angels is its online platform for accredited investors, simplifying the exchange of information on investment opportunities.
 This makes it easy to find, select, and invest in the most attractive space startups.
 The average investment portfolio attracted by Space Angels is $5 million to $10 million, and the largest, at more than $1 billion, went to SpaceX in 2018-2019.

 Other notable recipients of funds from Space Angels include: